Kroc/retronym/docs/guide.md

 Because Retronym is an assembler and you will be the one writing the assembly code, it is critical that the size of program data matches the instructions intended to read it -- if you write an instruction to read two bytes, but the data is only one byte, your program will quickly go haywire.

 _Types_ are used to describe the storage requirements of data.
 A numerical value such as "42" doesn't tell us if it should occupy one, two or four bytes of memory.
-Whilst numbers below 256 will fit into one byte, the numebr alone doesn't tell us if it's expected to increase to a much bigger number (such as a score).
+Whilst numbers below 256 will fit into one byte, the number alone doesn't tell us if it's expected to increase to a much bigger number (such as a score).

 There are five basic built-in _types_ in Retronym that describe data sizes for retro systems: